 Standby battery life also improved, allowing us to go from a day of use between charges in Win 8.1 to a couple of days in ChromeOS Flex.

 If you don’t have an old laptop

 Try hunting for gently used notebooks among reliable friends or family.
 Local universities sometimes also have surplus departments, which offload older computer equipment by selling it to the public.
 On occasion, you can find good refurbished computers through Amazon WarehouseRemove non-product link or Woot, too.

 If your older laptop has low-end hardware (or very old hardware) paired with a hard-disk drive, you’ll get better performance by swapping in an SSD.
 Find out the height of your existing hard drive before buying to ensure it’ll fit.

-Editor’s Note: This story originally published on 8/24/2020 and has been updated with current instructions for installing ChromeOS Flex, the successor to CloudReady after Google’s acquisition of Neverware.
+Editor’s Note: This story originally published on 8/24/2020 and was last updated in September 2022 with current instructions for installing ChromeOS Flex, the successor to CloudReady after Google’s acquisition of Neverware.